ShawnDriscoll/MapGen/README.rst

 **MapGen 0.0.4b for Classic Python 2.5**
 ========================================

+**MapGen** is a Classic Python 2.5 program for viewing Traveller RPG stellar maps.

 .. figure:: images/mapgen_cover_art.png

-**MapGen** is a Classic Python 2.5 program for viewing Traveller RPG stellar maps.
+The Traveller game in all forms is owned by Far Future Enterprises.
+Copyright 1977 - 2019 Far Future Enterprises.
+Traveller is a registered trademark of Far Future Enterprises.

 Requirements
 ------------